warner/python-ed25519/README.md

 ## Dependencies

 This library includes a copy of all the C code necessary.
-You will need Python 2.x (2.6 or later) or Python 3.x (3.3 or later) and a C compiler.
-The tests are run automatically against python 2.6, 2.7, 3.3, 3.4, and pypy versions of Python 2.7 and 3.2.
+You will need Python 2.7 or Python 3.x (3.4 or later) and a C compiler.
+The tests are run automatically against python 2.7, 3.4, 3.5, 3.6, 3.7, and pypy versions of Python 2.7 and 3.6.

 ## Speed and Key Sizes